katzer/cordova-plugin-hidden-statusbar-overlay/README.md

 ## Release Notes
 #### Version 1.2.0 (not yet released)
 - JS Interface to show the overlay.
+- JS interface to determine if the status bar is hidden.

 #### Version 1.1.0 (26.02.2014)
 - JS Interface to hide the overlay if needed.